-Vegetarian meatloaf is inspired by the popular dinner favorite.
-Made with meatless crumbles and a ketchup brown sugar glaze, this is sure to be a favorite meatless dinner in your house!
+This vegetarian meatloaf is inspired by the popular dinner favorite.
+Made with meatless crumbles and a ketchup brown sugar glaze, this vegetarian dinner is sure to be a family favorite!

 There are so many things that you can make vegetarian using meatless crumbles, and this vegetarian meatloaf recipe is one of my favorites!

 It’s packed full of flavor from fresh garlic and onion, vegetarian Worcestershire, and of course the must have brown sugar ketchup glaze on top.